premiscale/premiscale/README.md

 ## Architecture

-PremiScale is, again, a controller that administers hosts and virtual machines by leveraging [libvirt](https://libvirt.org/).
+PremiScale is a controller that administers hosts and virtual machines by leveraging [libvirt](https://libvirt.org/).
 Libvirt is a very flexible open source hypervisor API.

 See the [architecture diagram](https://drive.google.com/file/d/1hjwaMVQESdU2KffEJ4FpWDC1hjVHCLZX/view?usp=sharing) for PremiScale, or check out the diagram below, for an overview of just the controller.

 <p align="center" width="100%">
   <img width="100%" src="img/premiscale-architecture-controller.png" alt="premiscale architecture controller">
 </p>

-## Installation

-See the [chart README](https://github.com/premiscale/premiscale/tree/master/helm/premiscale) for an overview of controller installation and configuration options.

 ## Configuration